 This is a quick tutorial to help new users get familiar with the GPI pipeline.
 More detailed documentation of the tools shown here can be found on subsequent pages.

 As an introduction to reducing data with the GPI Pipeline, a simple set of data is available on the Canadian Astronomy Data Center (CADC).
 If it is the first time you visit CADC, you will need to register.
-Once it is done, go into the gpi directory and download the GettingStarted_tutorial_dataset folder.
+Once completed, go into the gpi directory and download the GettingStarted_tutorial_dataset folder.
 This contains a small set of data to give an overview of the different types of image and how to process them.
 All the files are raw data coming from the detector and we will reduce them one at a time.

 It is assumed you have successfully launched the pipeline following the previous sections.(If not, see the GPI Data Pipeline Installation & Configuration manual.)
 Therefore, you should have the two IDL sessions opened with the GPI launcher GUI and the GPI DRP status console below.
 See Starting the GPI Data Pipeline and Starting the GPI Data Pipeline.
 The GPI pipeline console should indicate something like: